Traditional Approach to Natural Language Processing

 4. Machine Learning Applied in NLP

-NLP accustomed in using traditional machine learning algorithms before deep learning stepped in the ring.
-It encompasses techniques such as the Naive Bayes algorithm, Support Vector Machines and Logistic Regression which do predictions based on feature extraction & engineering.
+Before deep learning stepped into the ring, NLP was accustomed to using traditional machine learning algorithms.
+It encompasses techniques such as the Naïve Bayes algorithm, Support Vector Machines, and Logistic Regression, which make predictions based on feature extraction & engineering.

-Naive Bayes is a generative and predictive statistical model, which considers that the relation between the input features is independent of each other and hence makes the calculation easier.
-In NLP, Naive Bayes can be implemented in classifying different types of text i.e. it is used for filtering spam messages or analyzing human sentiments.
+Naïve Bayes is a generative and predictive statistical model that considers the relation between the input features independent, making the calculation easier.
+In NLP, Naïve Bayes can be implemented to classify different types of text, i.e., it is used to filter spam messages or analyze human sentiments.

 Example:

-For email firewall spam detection, the spam filter calculates the probability of email spam by looking at words contained.
-For example, when emailing, if win or free words will be most likely applied which probably meant the email is spam and hence, some clients with these words will be marked as spam.
+For email firewall spam detection, the spam filter calculates the probability of email spam by looking at the words contained.
+For example, when emailing, if win or free, words will be applied, which means the email is spam, and hence, some clients with these words will be marked as spam.

 Support Vector Machines

-SVMs can be described as a type of supervised learning where there exists a dividing line between two datasets with labels.
+SVMs are supervised learning with a dividing line between two datasets with labels.
 Finding a hyperplane that is optimal for classifying data points that belong to different classes is the main aim of SVM.
-In the case of the abuse of point deformation for the introduction of a more complex model, SVM does it poorly, because in text classification tasks a high degree of interpretability is needed.
+In the case of the abuse of point deformation for introducing a more complex model, SVM does it poorly because, in text classification tasks, a high degree of interpretability is needed.

 Example:

 An SVM could categorize articles like sports news and political news.
-By rotating every news article into some point in a multidimensional space and a hyperplane could be classified to be in between these different articles of news.
+By rotating every news article into some point in a multidimensional space, an h hyperplane could be classified between these different news articles.

 Logistic Regression

 Logistic regression is a statistical tool that is characterized by a binary outcome.
-It is a little different from the other models in that there is a specific function that seeks to predict the occurrence of a subset.
-That is if there exists a numerical predictor, then logistic regression is suitable while predicting outcomes where only two or more classes exist for example in constructing a spam message classifier, sentiment analysis, etc.
+It differs from the other models in that a specific function seeks to predict a subset’s occurrence.
+If a numerical predictor exists, logistic regression is suitable for predicting outcomes where only two or more classes exist, such as when constructing a spam message classifier, sentiment analysis, etc.

 Example:

-According to sentiment analysis, a review can be termed positive or negative from the presence of defined words through logistic regression.
+According to sentiment analysis, a review can be termed positive or negative based on the presence of defined words through logistic regression.

 Advantages of Traditional Machine Learning Models: